Tor Tiv: Origin of the Tor Tiv Stool

 The Tor Tiv institution emerged to satisfy the needs of the colonial administration and the yearnings of the Tiv people.
 The British were finding it difficult to administer the Tiv area which was as large as the Northern Emirates and had at different times placed Tiv land under different authorities outside Tiv land.
 Earlier attempts led to the creation of the Tiv Division, the establishment of a Tiv Central Council (Ijir Tamen) and Gboko as the headquarters of Tiv Division.

 The Tiv on the other hand yearned for an institution of such because without it they had no effective representation in the colonial administration.
 This was made worse when Abinsi was made headquarters of the Tiv Council and a non-Tiv, Audu Dan Afoda, the chief of Makurdi was made head of it in 1927.
 This was resented by the few educated Tiv and chiefs.

-After World War II, the agitations became pronounced with the return of Tiv soldiers who served in the war.
+After World War II, the agitations became pronounced with the return of Tiv soldiers like Makir Zakpe and Lawrence Igyuse Doki who served in the war.
 These young men in cooperation with the educated Tiv officials in the colonial service called for the creation of the Tor Tiv institution.

 The British for these reasons created the Tor Tiv institution in 1946.